Part-II-Computational-Physics/Lenia-jxkc2/README.md

 After some trial and error, it can be shown that the patterns can be made more complicated by making the diffusion process occur with different diffusion constants in different directions, changing some the feed or kill parameters as a function of the position in the plane or simply by speed up or down the reaction rate from the time step.
 However, in the implementation made, it is found that adjusting the time step a small amount from dt=1 to dt>2 significantly changed the pattern considerably into a uniform colored pattern which yielded hardly any interesting result.
 This may be so because considering the [theory of Gray Scott model][deriv], the instability occuring in the diffusion process can only happen when the reaction rate is sufficiently slow.
 Therefore, the time-step is kept constant at dt=1 in our exploration.

 In producing the patterns in the Gray Scott Model, we have first kept the diffusion coeffcients $D_v$ and $D_u$ to be related by $D_u = 2D_v$ or $D_u$ being double of $D_v$.
-This follows the recommended section of the theory in Gray Scott model [here][deriv1] to ensure that a clear pattern forms since the pattern depends on the diffusion coeffcients.
+This follows the recommended section of the theory in Gray Scott model [here][deriv1] to ensure that a clear pattern forms since the pattern depends largely on the diffusion coeffcients.

 Keeping $D_u = 1.0$ and $D_v = 0.5$, we are able to generate a series of interesting patterns by varying the feed rate, $f$ and the kill rate, $k$.